microsoft-dx/angular2-fundamentals/1.Setting-Up/README.md

 The goal in this module is to build and run a simple [`Angular`](https://angular.io/) application in [`TypeScript`](https://www.typescriptlang.org/), using the Angular CLI while adhering to the Style Guide recommendations that benefit every Angular project.

-If you are new to [TypeScript], I suggest you check out our [repo](https://github.com/microsoft-dx/typescript-fundamentals) before pursuing this course.
+If you are new to [TypeScript](https://www.typescriptlang.org/), I suggest you check out our [repo](https://github.com/microsoft-dx/typescript-fundamentals) before pursuing this course.

 ### Step 1: Set up the Development Environment